Camarasaurus: Posture and function of the neck

 The right shoulder blade of the specimen CM 11338 is inclined by approximately 45° with respect to the horizontal.
 Gilmore, in his 1925 monograph, argued that this specimen reflected the original orientation of the bone, and consequently, his skeletal reconstruction was slightly taller at the hips than at the shoulders.
 This finding contradicted the 1921 reconstruction of Osborn and Mook, which showed a much steeper shoulder blade, resulting in an animal that was taller at the shoulders than at the hips and with the base of the neck higher above the ground.
 Gilmore's interpretation of a low-angled shoulder blade subsequently became widely accepted for sauropods in general.
 In a 2007 study, Daniela Schwarz and colleagues compared the anatomy of the shoulder girdle with that of modern animals and concluded that Osborn and Mook's original interpretation of a steeply inclined (60–65°) shoulder blade and a consequently higher shoulder was correct.
-Ligaments would have run along the top of the neck, which would have been taut when the neck was sloping downwards or sidewards, helping with holding it.
-In a 2004 study, Takanobu Tsuihiji reconstructed the ligaments of Camarasaurus based on those Greater Rhea, in which the neural spines are similarly bifurcated.
+Ligaments would have run along the top of the neck, which would have been taut when the neck was sloping downwards or sidewards, helping to hold it.
+In a 2004 study, Takanobu Tsuihiji reconstructed the ligaments of Camarasaurus based on those of the Greater Rhea, in which the neural spines are similarly bifurcated.
 The nuchal ligament would have run along the top with branches connecting to either side of the bifurcated neural spines, while a second ligament, the Ligamentum elasticum interspinale, would have run in-between the two prongs of the bifurcated neural spines.

+Historically, sauropods have been reconstructed with their tails dragged over the ground.
+In the 1921 Camarasaurus reconstruction of Osborn and Mook, the tail begins to slope downwards immediately behind the hips.
+While discussing his own Camarasaurus reconstruction in 1925, Gilmore argued that the first few tail vertebrae must have been horizontal, and that the tail sloped down only after this section.
+Sauropods are now thought to have had held their entire tails clear off the ground, as indicated by anatomy and trackway evidence.